 You data file has a discrepancy in the Inventory Asset account:

-Note: The Client Data Review (available in the Accountant's Edition of QuickBooks) includes a tool to help resolve this issue.
+Note: If you are using the Accountant's Edition of QuickBooks, you can use the Client Data Review that includes a tool to help resolve this issue.

 Some examples of transactions that will show on the Balance sheet but not the Inventory Valuation reports are as follows: